google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 If you explicitly wish to work with uninitialized and partially-initialized types, [`MaybeUninit<T>`] is a useful abstraction since it can be constructed with no overhead and then written to in parts.

+## Safely working with uninitialized memory

+The basic rule of thumb is: never refer to uninitialized values as anything other than a raw pointer or wrapped in `MaybeUninit<T>`.
+Having a stack value or temporary that is uninitialized and has a type that is not `MaybeUninit<T>`  (or an array of `MaybeUninit`s) is always undefined behavior.

+If you need to write to an uninitialized buffer in memory, treat it as `&mut [MaybeUninit<u8>]`.
+If you need to piecewise initialize a struct, use `MaybeUninit<Struct>`.

+Similarly with invalid values, there's are open issues ([UGC #77], [UGC #346]) about whether it is UB to have _references_ to uninitialized values.
+When writing unsafe code we recommend you avoid creating such references, choosing to always use `MaybeUninit`, but when auditing unsafe code there may be causes where a reference to uninitialized values is actually safe as long as no uninitialized value is read out of it.
+In particular, [UGC #346] indicates that it is extremely unlikely that having `&mut` references to uninitialized values will be immediately UB.

 ## Sources of uninitialized memory

 ### `mem::uninitialized()` and `MaybeUninit::assume_init()`